How to Run Script/Program at Startup with Systemd on Linux

 Nano (easy to use command-line editor)

-sudo nano /etc/systemd/system/your-service.service Bash
+$ sudo nano /etc/systemd/system/your-service.service

 -

-sudo touch /etc/systemd/system/your-service.service gedit admin:/etc/systemd/system/your-service.service Bash
+$ sudo touch /etc/systemd/system/your-service.service $ gedit admin:/etc/systemd/system/your-service.service

-Then add the following content to your-service.service
+Then add the following lines to your-service.service

 :